thi-days/node-ocr-tesseract-demo/readme.md

 # Node OCR Tesseract Implementation
 This project is a simplest implementation of [Tesseract.js](http://tesseract.projectnaptha.com/) library to transform image characters in text.
+This project is a server which receives a REST HTTP request with a image's path and transforms image's characters in text.

 ## How do I run this project?
 First you have to **run the server and keep it listening to a local port** to be able to transform images via REST communication.